eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

 - Redis
 - and many more

-Custom scaling trigger is using KEDA under the hood, and we will discuss KEDA in the following chapter.
+Custom scaling trigger uses KEDA under the hood which we'll discuss more in following chapters.

-**Adding or editing scaling rules creates a new revision of your container app.**
+> :warning: **Please note, adding or altering scaling rules creates a new revision of your container app.**

 ## HTTP Scaling Rule

-With an HTTP scaling rule, you have control over the threshold of concurrent HTTP requests that determines how your container app revision scales.
+With HTTP scaling rule, you have control over the threshold of concurrent HTTP requests that determines how your container app revision scales.
 Every 15 seconds, the number of concurrent requests is calculated as the number of requests in the past 15 seconds divided by 15.
-Let's set the concurrency level as 1, so we can easily simulate the scaling with our own browser.
+For the workshop, Let's set the concurrency level as 1, so we can easily simulate the scaling with our own browser.

-Update the scaling rule using Azure CLI.
-This can be also done on Azure Portal.
+The scaling rule can be updated using Azure CLI or via the Azure portal.
+Here's how to do it with CLI:

 ```bash
 az containerapp update \